-The 75% vote is calculated as a percentage of the entire shareholding of a company, not simply as a percentage of the shareholders who attend the general meeting.
-The resolution is defeated if any member objects either at the meeting or at any time by giving notice in writing to the company, provided that the written notice is given at least 6 months before the end of the financial year to which the objection relates.
+The 75% vote is calculated as a percentage of the entire shareholding of the company seeking to use the reporting exemption, not simply as a percentage of the shareholders of that company who attend the general meeting.
+The resolution is defeated if any member of that company objects either at the meeting or at any time by giving notice in writing to the company, provided that the written notice is given at least 6 months before the end of the financial year to which the objection relates.

-43. In addition, as stated in paragraph 22 above, private companies which do not have subsidiaries and are not a subsidiary of another company do not need to meet any size test in order to qualify under section 359(1)(b) of the new CO, provided that each year they obtain 100% approval from their shareholders.
+- 42A.
+As a result of the 2018 Amendment Ordinance, for the purposes of preparing consolidated financial statements of a larger "eligible" group under the SME-FRS, it is sufficient for the holding company seeking to make use of the reporting exemption to obtain the above approval from its own shareholders.
+It is no longer necessary for the holding company to also obtain shareholder approval from the shareholders of any of its subsidiaries, even if those subsidiaries exceed the small size limits and are therefore also "eligible" private companies in their own right.
+Such approval from the subsidiary's shareholders need only be obtained if those larger "eligible" subsidiaries wish to take advantage of the reporting exemption when preparing their own financial statements. - 43.
+As stated in paragraph 22 above, private companies which do not have subsidiaries and are not a subsidiary of another company do not need to meet any size test in order to qualify under section 359(1)(b) of the new CO, provided that each year they obtain 100% approval from their shareholders.
 This approval must be in writing and can only be given for one year at a time.